 'Philosophy for children'

 Also known as P4C, this is a movement that aims to develop children’s cognitive, social and emotional development.
 P4C is not a lecture-style ‘class’.
-Students and teachers rather sit together (usually in a circle) and, after establishing an intellectually-safe learning environment, discuss simple yet thought-provoking topics, many of which the children come up with.
+Students and teachers rather sit together (usually in a circle) and, after establishing an intellectually-safe learning environment, discuss simple yet thought-provoking topics, many of which are child generated.

-The teacher can show an image from the magazine and the children come up with a few questions that pop into their mind when they think about what the image is about.
+The teacher can show an image from the magazine and the children are encouraged to think of a question about the image and what it conveys.
 They then vote on the question they would like to discuss and it goes on from there.
 This is a child-led sessions, facilitated by the teacher.

 Some of the topics raised by children during discussions on the Internet (Issue 01)